steph-inners/steph-inners.github.io/index.md

 —- Fred Brooks, *The Mythical Man Month* (1975)

+> “Premature optimization is the root of all evil.”

+—- Donald Knuth

 > "To learn another language is to possess a second soul"

 -- Charlemagne (maybe)